 When I was working at a health foods store as their herbalist, I had a client come in and ask me what he could eat that tasted like dirt or brick, but would not hurt him.
 Right away I knew he had a major mineral deficiency, so much so that his body was craving items rich in minerals, regardless if they were edible.

 I have also seen this in a large number of pregnant women, as the demands of minerals are high during pregnancy.

 Role that minerals play

 - Minerals are extremely important, just as important as vitamins.
 They need each other to be absorbed and used by the body.

-- They are part of every action, cell and reaction in the body.
-Bones, tissues, nerves, cells, receptor sites, metabolism, and the list does go on.
+- They are part of every action, cell, and reaction in the body, including bones, tissues, nerves, cells, receptor sites, metabolism, and the list does go on.

 - Minerals help keep an acid-alkaline balance.
 Being too acidic (which most of us lean more towards) can have an effect on the sperm reaching the egg.
 Sperm needs an alkaline environment to survive and receive “action” messages (know what to do, when).

 Building up stores of nutrients before pregnancy leads to a healthier baby, pregnancy, and birth.
 Once you are pregnant there will be a huge demand for minerals and vitamins in your body.
 Start now and build up those stores while protecting your immune system, cells and organs.